Article at a Glance:

 Alcohol can affect the kidneys and can damage kidneys directly in several ways.
 It can harm the kidney structure and function, making it increasingly difficult for the kidneys to filter blood.
 Alcohol also affects hormones that act on the kidney and disrupts the regulation of fluids and electrolytes.

 Alcohol also damages kidneys indirectly.
 High alcohol consumption affects blood pressure.
-People who drink too much tend to have high blood pressure, which is a known cause of kidney disease.
+People who drink too much often ask, does alcohol lower blood pressure?
 In general, drinking more than two alcoholic beverages per day raises blood pressure and increases the risk of kidney disease.

 In addition to the kidneys, the liver plays an important role in healthy urine excretion.
 A healthy liver helps regulate how much blood the kidneys receive to filter.
 However, in a person who has liver disease, which can be caused by alcohol, the fluid balance is less regulated.
 The kidney will receive too much or too little blood to filter, making it work harder.